mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 {{!I-D.draft-ietf-quic-ack-frequency}}, which allows a sender to control the delay of acknowledgments sent by the receiver.

+The list of RTCP Receiver Reports that could be replaced by feedback from QUIC follows:

 * *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}})
-  * *Fraction lost*: The fraction of lost packets can be directly infered from QUIC's acknowledgments.
+  * *Fraction lost*: When RTP packets are carried in QUIC datagrams, the fraction of lost packets can be directly inferred from
+    QUIC's acknowledgments.
 The calculation SHOULD include all packets up to the acknowledged RTP packet with the highest RTP sequence number.
-Later packets SHOULD be ignored, since they may still be in flight, unless other QUIC packets that were sent after the datagram frame, were already acknowledged.
+Later packets SHOULD be ignored, since they may still be in flight, unless other QUIC packets that were sent after the RTP packet, were already acknowledged.
-  * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be infered from QUIC's acknowledgments including all packets up to the latest acknowledged packet.
+  * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be inferred from QUIC's acknowledgments including all packets up to the latest acknowledged packet.
-  * *Highest Sequence Number received*: The highest sequence number received is the sequence number of all RTP packets that were acknowledged.
+  * *Highest Sequence Number received*: In RTCP, this field is a 32-bit field that contains the highest sequence number a receiver received in an RTP packet and the count of sequence number cycles the receiver has observed.
+A sender sends RTP packets in QUIC packets and receives acknowledgments for the QUIC packets.
+By keeping a mapping from a QUIC packet to the RTP packets encapsulated in that QUIC packet, the sender can infer the highest sequence number and number of cycles seen by the receiver from QUIC acknowledgments.
-  * Interarrival jitter: If QUIC acknowledgments carry timestamps as described in one of the extensions referenced above, senders can infer from QUIC acks the interarrival jitter from the arrival timestamps.
+  * *Interarrival jitter*: If QUIC acknowledgments carry timestamps as described in one of the extensions referenced above, senders can infer from QUIC acks the interarrival jitter from the arrival timestamps.
-  * Last SR: Similar to RTP arrival times, the arrival time of RTCP Sender Reports can be inferred from QUIC acknowledgments, if they include timestamps.
+  * *Last SR*: Similar to RTP arrival times, the arrival time of RTCP Sender Reports can be inferred from QUIC acknowledgments, if they include timestamps.
-  * Delay since last SR: This field is not required when the receiver reports are entirely replaced by QUIC feedback.
+  * *Delay since last SR*: This field is not required when the receiver reports are entirely replaced by QUIC feedback.
 * *Negative Acknowledgments* (`PT=205`, `FMT=1`, `Name=Generic NACK`,
   {{!RFC4585}})